What is a data allowance?

 EE has the fastest and biggest 4G network in the UK and it shows.

-The network is excellent though and the prices reflect the best access of any of the main providers.
+The network is excellent though but the prices reflect the fact that they offer the best access of any of the main providers.

 Considering EE?
 Find out more about EE smartphone deals here: EE

-Like EE, data on O2 starts at just 500GB, which will disappear in a flash if you snag a 4G phone on the network.
+Like EE, data on O2 starts at just 500MB, which will disappear in a flash if you snag a 4G phone on the network.

 Most contracts, though, come with impressive offers, such as 2GB of data with the Samsung Galaxy S5, iPhone 5s and HTC One M8.